travis-ci/docs-travis-ci-com/user/tutorial.md

   - /user/getting-started/
 ---

-This is a very short guide to using Travis CI with your cloud platform hosted code repository.
+This is a short guide to using Travis CI with your cloud platform-hosted code repository.
 If you're new to continuous integration or would like some more information on what Travis CI does, start with [Core Concepts for Beginners](/user/for-beginners) instead.